opencor/mesa/docs/relnotes.rst

 -  :doc:`6.4.1 release notes <relnotes/6.4.1>`
 -  :doc:`6.4 release notes <relnotes/6.4>`

-Versions of Mesa prior to 6.4 are summarized in the :doc:`versions file <versions>` and the following release notes.
+Versions of Mesa prior to 6.4 are summarized in the following release notes, or in the `old docs`_.

 -  `6.3.2 release notes <relnotes/6.3.2>`__
 -  `6.3.1 release notes <relnotes/6.3.1>`__